Imrglop/GCD-AntiCheat-Old/README.md

 Since this uses the Scripting API, this will only work in Windows 10 servers, for example, a windows 10 edition hosted world or dedicated server.

-Make sure you enable Experimental Gameplay on your world after installing the addon.
+Make sure you enable the `Additional Modding Capabilities` option on your world after installing the addon.

 Once you have did that, to get GCDAdmin (to not get flagged) simply do /function gcd/admin